- Written in 2012

-In case you don’t know I’ve been facilitating Rest and Rejuvenation retreats in Ubud, Bali now for over 8 years.
+In case you don’t know I’ve been facilitating Slow Rest Retreats in Ubud, Bali now for over 10 years.
 They are my absolute passion.
 Without a doubt.

 And, as you can imagine, in that time I’ve got to know and love Ubud intimately.
-So, as I often get asked questions about Ubud, I thought its about time I put pen to paper and share with you some of my favourite places to eat, have a salsa lesson, shake your booty and other fun adventures if you ever get to Ubud.
+So, as I often get asked questions about Ubud, I thought its about time I put pen to paper and share with you some of my favourite places to eat, shake your booty and other fun adventures if you ever get to Ubud.

-Where shall I eat today, where to indulge for a massage, time to sit and gaze over beautiful rice fields, ah, the smell of divine incense (always in the air), the sound of temple bells reminding me prayers and blessings never stop in Ubud, what healer to see, time for a new moon yoga class, where to dance the evening away, salsa lesson time and if I’m lucky – I’ll managed to organise my next Rest and Rejuvenation Retreat.
+Where shall I eat today, where to indulge for a massage, time to sit and gaze over beautiful rice fields, ah, the smell of divine incense (always in the air), the sound of temple bells reminding me prayers and blessings never stop in Ubud, what healer to see, time for a new moon yoga class, where to dance the evening away, salsa lesson time and if I’m lucky.

 Guaranteed if you ever get to experience Ubud your sense of touch, taste, smell, sight and hearing are all heightened – very deeply.
 It’s common feedback from my retreat participants.
 You reconnect with your body at a very intimate level.
 You feel replenished.
 The pace is kind, nurturing and I absolutely love it.